dawiidio/pli/README.md

 # Examples

 The above example is just the simplest one, you can create more sophisticated templates with many directories, variables and files.
-For examples see [https://github.com/dawiidio/pli/examples](https://github.com/dawiidio/pli/examples)
+See [examples](https://github.com/dawiidio/pli/tree/main/examples) for more

 # Config file